ganyuss/EditorPlus/README.md

 ![Example of the difference between the regular list an the EditorPlus list](Assets/Readmes/ListDemo.png)

+### Static UnityEvent system

+Were you ever blocked when using UnityEvents because the methods you wanted to target were not accessible?
+Well Static UnityEvents are here to fix that.
+With the `StaticUnityEventComponent` and `StaticUnityEventInvoker`, you can now create UnityEvents that can be triggered from anywhere in your scene, and can target anything, anywhere.

 ### ScriptableObject creation facilitated

 Editor Plus adds a right click menu option to scripts assets to directly create a `ScriptableObject`asset based on the target script file.
 This allows for quick asset creation without using the `CreateAssetMenu` and cluttering the \"Create\" sub-menu.